 - Helps avoid breakage in your hair

-- It distributes sebum evenly to prevent greasiness on your scalp
+- It distributes sebum to prevent greasiness on your scalp

 Now you know what to brush to use, let me show you how to brush.